rach/pome/README.md

 Pome is a PosgreSQL Metrics Dashboard to keep track of the health of your database.
 This project is at a very early stage and there are a lot of missing features, but I'm hoping to be able to make the project progress quickly.
+You can read more about the motivation behind Pome [here](http://rachbelaid.com/introducing-pome)

 ##How to install Pome